 The time of a woman’s most viable fertility isn’t always the time she’s ready to have a child.
-At the practice of Andrew L. Loucopoulos, MD, PhD, located in Manhattan’s Upper East Side in New York City, you can have your eggs frozen so you can get pregnant at a later date that’s more preferable.
+At the practice of Andrew L. Loucopoulos, MD, PhD, located in Manhattan’s Upper East Side in New York City, you can have your eggs frozen so you can get pregnant at a later date if you prefer.
 For more information about freezing your eggs and delaying pregnancy, call the office or book an appointment online.

 A woman may consider freezing her eggs to preserve her fertility for the long term.
 Reasons women choose to take this step include: